 Search & Book

-According to the promotion’s landing page, the sale ends on October 18, 2021.
-The travel period ends in October 2021, whoever many of the cheap tickets show availability into 2022.
+According to the promotion’s landing page, the sale ends on November 30, 2021.
+The travel period ends in May 2022, whoever some of the cheap tickets show availability into the summer.

 You can use Google Flights to find more destinations or browse the aforementioned landing page.
 More often than not, airBaltic sells the cheapest tickets itself, so there is no need to add the risk of booking via an OTA.